 - 1. If an employee suspects misconduct in another employee in relation to drugs, or the use of alcohol, the suspicion must be reported to a member of the SMG. - 2.
 If an employee suspects misconduct by a student this should be brought to the attention of the student's House Parent, Personal Tutor, Assistant Principal Pastoral or member of SMG as appropriate. - 3.
 If an employee is suspected of sexual misconduct, or other behaviours which fall under The Child Protection Act, the Principal should be informed.
-This also applies if it is the Designated Safeguarding Lead who is suspected of sexual misconduct. - If it is the Principal who is suspected of sexual misconduct, then the Chair of Governors should be informed - 4.
-If an employee suspects misconduct or has a low-level concern about another employee, the Principal should be informed.
-Low-level concerns that are not reported or addressed might have serious consequences on welfare of students and can be signs of grooming which can lead to a sexual abuse of a student.
-Examples of low-level of concerns are: favouritism, being overly friendly, meeting a student in a secluded part of the college, frequently touching/hugging students/being 'tactile', giving a student excessive amount of time for support either before or after school or during break and lunch time, taking a particular group of students on trips more often than other groups of students.
-The list is not exhaustive.
-The College takes low-level concerns seriously. - 5.
+This also applies if it is the Designated Safeguarding Lead who is suspected of sexual misconduct. - 4.
+If it is the Principal who is suspected of sexual misconduct, then the Chair of Governors should be informed - 5.
 All employees have a statutory duty to safeguard and promote student welfare, and to act at all times in accordance with the College's Safeguarding & Child Protection Policy.
 If approached by a student regarding a welfare issue, it is important to remember that confidentiality cannot be offered to students as it may be necessary to pass on information in the interests of student welfare and safety.
 If a case of child abuse or suspected child abuse is reported to you, do not give a guarantee that you will keep what is said confidential or secret.
-If you are told about abuse you must tell the Designated Safeguarding Lead: 4.1 Elena Hesse, Vice Principal, Pastoral for students who are taught at the Banbury Road site (IB World School) during the academic year, and also for students who are taught at the Bardwell Road site (International College) and for all students on summer courses. - 6.
-This section should be read in conjunction with the College's Whistle-Blowing Policy
+If you are told about abuse you must inform the Designated Safeguarding Lead (DSL), the Vice Principal Pastoral.

+6. This section should be read in conjunction with the College's Whistle-Blowing Policy